hardlystrictlyjerry/hardlystrictlyjerry.github.io/jam34.md

 <img class="ui centered fluid image" src="/images/hsj-dec-2022-1.png">

 With Steve Howells pinch-hitting at the drum kit, HSJ played its second Honolulu Dead Night.
-The place was packed, the joint was jumpin', and it seems a great time was had by all.
+The place was packed, the joint was jumpin', and a great time was apparently had by all.

 First Set: Cold Rain and Snow, Sugaree, Cassidy->Jack Straw, Alabama Getaway, Tennessee Jed, China->Rider, Lonesome and a Long Way from Home.